repairvision/repairvision.github.io/_pages/publications/index.md

 <button class="button" style="vertical-align:middle" onclick="window.location.href='https://ieeexplore.ieee.org/abstract/document/8449456';"><span>Read Paper</span></button>

 #### Behandlung von Inkonsistenzen in der verteilten Bearbeitung materialisierter Sichten im Kontext der modellbasierten Softwareentwicklung

 Master’s Thesis.
 University of Siegen.
 2017.

 _Manuel Ohrndorf_

 <details>
 <summary>Read Abstract:</summary>
-In software development, models are used for system analysis and de-sign.
+In software development, models are used for system analysis and design.
 In model-driven software development, models are primary artifacts and the formalbasis for the system implementation.
 A model is an abstraction layer which conceals thetechnical target platform.
-This increases the re-usability of the developed components.However, this requires the definition of a formal syntax and semantics for the modelinglanguage.
-Models are usually expressed from various viewpoints, e.g. the data struc-ture and a user interaction.
+This increases the reusability of the developed components.However, this requires the definition of a formal syntax and semantics for the modelinglanguage.
+Models are usually expressed from various viewpoints, e.g. the data structure and a user interaction.
 A multi-view modeling environment can be used to buildcomplex system models.
 A viewpoint can also be constructed by slicing a specific partof the model.
 This can be helpful in distributing and processing large models acrossa development team.
 However, a developer can inadvertently introduce inconsistenciesbetween different views.
-Ensuring the correctness of a model is a key task of the devel-opment process.
+Ensuring the correctness of a model is a key task of the development process.
 Therefor, the developers need fully-fledged tool support to deal withinconsistencies.
 This work presents an approach to the repair of inconsistencies in adistributed multi-view modeling environment.
 The introduced tool determines repairsbased on user-defined edit rules.
 To understand the cause of an inconsistency, the repairalgorithm considers the modifications which have introduced the inconsistency.
 </details>

 <button class="button" style="vertical-align:middle" onclick="window.location.href='http://pi.informatik.uni-siegen.de/mohrndorf/downloads/2017-04-29_mohrndorf_MA2017.pdf';"><span>Read Thesis</span></button>